-We’ve already traveled 12,000 km across Uruguay, Argentina, Chile, and now Peru.
+We’ve already travelled 12,000 km across Uruguay, Argentina, Chile, and now Peru.
 If all goes according to plan, we have another 3 months of this.
-Business is doing really well; we’ve not only grown our international client roster, but have picked up big clients along the way in local markets.
+Business is doing really well; we’ve not only grown our international client roster but have picked up big clients along the way in local markets.

 So what are we doing?

 New tools and technologies have enabled more and more people to work independent of time, place and corporate organisations.
 This allows people to take work into their own hands and craft an alternative lifestyle.
 All of us at Helpando, are fascinated by the shifting nature of work.
 We wanted to explore this further, and so set out to challenge our own working lives.

 The fundamental difference between a company nomad and the freelancing nomad is a company’s collective focus on achieving goals for the company as an entity.
 It is not unheard of, but the nomad generally has a short term vision, is less career oriented, and more focussed on personal enrichment.
 F or Helpando our goals go well beyond the short term and the travel alone.
 We are looking to keep up with the growing demand for our cloud-based services, while constantly being on the move and prove that this way of running a company is possible.

 But what really makes the company nomad unique from the freelancing nomad is the travelling ‘office’.
 Like any location dependant office, we have an office manager (though Vin is hardly the typical office manager), we have a business development department (myself, Fabian) and an accounts manager and project manager (Dominic - he’s the serious one).
 We have meetings every time we drive anywhere, and team building exercises are a part of the ride.

 What are the limitations and advantages?